mailhexu/TB2J/docs/src/abacus.md

 abacus2J.py --path . --suffix Fe --elements Fe  --kmesh 7 7 7
 ```

 This first read the atomic structures from th STRU file,  then read the Hamiltonian and the overlap matrices stored in the files named starting from "data-HR-" and "data-SR-" files.
-It also read the fermi energy from the OUT.Fe/running_scf.log file.
+It also read the fermi energy from the OUT.Fe/running\_scf.log file.

 With the command above, we can calculate the J with a 7x7x7 k-point grid.
 This allows for the calculation of exchange between spin pairs between 7x7x7 supercell.
+Note: the kmesh is not dense enough for a practical calculation.
+For a very dense k-mesh, the --rcut option can be used to set the maximum distance of the magnetic interactions and thus reduce the computation cost.
+But be sure that the cutoff is not too small.